BRYANT DILLON President, Co-Founder, & Director of Velociraptor Resources

 MICHELE BRITTANY Editorials Manager and Head of Q Branch

-Michele Brittany is an independent popular culture scholar who is the editor of James Bond and Popular Culture: Essays on the Influence of the Fictional Superspy (2014, McFarland & Company) and the upcoming anthology, Essays on Space Horror in Film, 1950s – 2000s (late 2016, McFarland & Company).
+Michele Brittany is an independent popular culture scholar who is the editor of James Bond and Popular Culture: Essays on the Influence of the Fictional Superspy (2014) and the Bram Stoker-nominated Horror in Space: Critical Essays of a Film Subgenre (2017), both from McFarland & Company.
+Additionally, she serves as the Book Review Editor for the Journal of Graphic Novels and Comics.

-Finding free time between writing, editing, and working a full-time day job, you can find Michele trying to write her first novel, reading, hanging with her kitties, watching Netflix, or playing videogames.
-(Witcher III: Wolf Hunt is her new favorite RPG!)
+Finding free time between writing, editing, and working a full-time day job, you can find Michele writing her first book on mummies, reading, hanging with her kitty, watching Netflix, or playing video games.
+(Assassins Creed: Origins is her new favorite, along with Witcher III: Wolf Hunt!)
 She is sure that, in a former life, she was a medieval cat herder.

 Travis Lakata Creator of the Geeky Parent Guide, Senior Contributor, and Guardian of Fantasia